 1. Embryo implantation failure

-The IVF process is complicated and there is no way to determine on which stage the success is being blocked.
+The IVF process is complicated and there is no way to figure out the stage at which the success is being blocked.
 But one of the most common causes of IVF failure is the failure of embryo to attach to the uterus lining.

 Embryo implantation failure could happen either due to problem with the embryos or problem with the uterus, but it cannot be determined for sure which of these has caused the failure in your specific case.